DjangoGirls/organizer-manual/step_by_step/README.md

 - Announce your coaches on the website
 - [Choose attendees and inform them](http://organize.djangogirls.org/attendees/README.html#how-to-choose-attendees)
-- Organize a dinner / meeting for your coaches and make sure they read [Coach's manual](http://coach.djangogirls.org/) and are familiar with the [Tutorial](tutorial/README.html).
+- Organize a dinner / meeting for your coaches and make sure they read the [Coach's manual](http://coach.djangogirls.org/) and are familiar with the [Tutorial](tutorial/README.html).
-- Make sure attendees confirmed they attendance
+- Make sure attendees confirmed their attendance
 - [Make sure all the logistics are figured out](logistics/README.html)

 ### 1 week before